oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

       - Also the main reason to stay connected is the purpose the community serves.
 Providing education to those who do not have access to it helps me give back to the society.
     - Growth / learning:
       - Working with Oppia has really helped me grow as a developer and I would really like to stick around to gain even more experience of real world software development.
-      - Yes, the kind of work that Oppia does is really inspiring and there are a lot of opportunities to improve your skills be it be technical skills or leadership skills and most of all the people at Oppia are really fun to work with :)
+      - The kind of work that Oppia does is really inspiring and there are a lot of opportunities to improve your skills be it be technical skills or leadership skills and most of all the people at Oppia are really fun to work with :)
       - I like working in Oppia since it not only helps me improve my coding skills but also helps me grow as an individual.

 ## GSoC Proposal Template

-When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1yYefLkT7dJJa86MyrdWpbZtzeaWAKCi1eXZZDGUrasM).
+When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1ZZEJXCFgqPgPDuImKAW6EB9SMOS8cICPI2uCsVLww8w/edit#).
 We will only consider proposals submitted using this template.

 You are welcome to ask mentors for reviews during the proposal preparation phase.
 We recommend getting the WHAT section reviewed before doing substantial work on the HOW section, and getting the first part of the HOW section reviewed before doing work on the second part.
 This is meant to help ensure that later sections of the proposal build on a solid baseline, and avoid wasted work.